Pia Zadora: Personal life

 Zadora's second husband was writer-director Jonathan Kaufer.
 They were married from August 1995 to November 2001, and had one child.
 In 2010 Kaufer brought a defamation lawsuit against Zadora, alleging that she falsely accused Kaufer of sexually molesting their son.
 It was dismissed because the presiding judge found Zadora's comments to be protected speech.

-Zadora has been married to Michael Jeffries, a detective with the Las Vegas Metropolitan Police Department, since 2005 and resides in Summerlin, Nevada.
+Zadora married Michael Jeffries, a detective with the Las Vegas Metropolitan Police Department, in 2005.
+They divorced in 2024.
+She lives in Summerlin, Nevada.
 They met when Zadora contacted the Las Vegas Police to report a stalking incident.

 In June 2013, following an altercation with her teenage son, Zadora was charged with domestic violence, battery and coercion, and jailed after a SWAT team surrounded her home.
 Zadora, who admitted to drinking alcohol before the incident, was ordered by the presiding judge to "stay out of trouble for a year, attend impulse control counseling and follow recommendations of [an] alcohol evaluation."

 In September 2014, Zadora was hospitalized in the intensive care unit of University Medical Center of Southern Nevada due to head and leg injuries sustained in a golf cart accident.
 By December, she was back to work.